Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 Something is `Send` if it can be sent between threads, but doing this moves ownership from one thread to another.

-Something is `Sync` if a reference to it can be sent between threads, ie, `T` is `Sync` if `&T` is `Send`.
+Something is `Sync` if a reference to it can be sent between threads, i.e. `T` is `Sync` if `&T` is `Send`.

-Most things are `Sync`, but we still have to abide the rules of references in that we can have as many immutable references as we like but we can only have one mutable reference.
-Furthermore, references can not outlive the data they reference... which is a little harder to confirm with threads.
-How do you know the thread referencing your data doesn't exist for longer than the data it's referencing.
+Most things are `Sync`, but we still have to abide the rules of references in that we can have as many immutable references as we like, but we can only have one mutable reference.
+Furthermore, references cannot outlive the data they reference... which is a little harder to confirm with threads.
+How do you know the thread referencing your data doesn't exist for longer than the data it's referenced?

 This is where `std::thread::scope` can help us, by providing scoped threads.